BGI-Qingdao/stLFR_reads_sim/README.md

 * areaLength
 * areaWeight

-The random engine will first choose a areaBegin by areaWeight, then it random choose a final result from areaBegin to areaBegin+areaLength -1 .
+The random engine will first choose an areaBegin by areaWeight, then it random choose a final result from areaBegin to areaBegin+areaLength -1 .

 Here is an example of distribution file